datumforge/datum/.github/CONTRIBUTING.md

    cp ./config/config-dev.example.yaml ./config/.config.yaml
    ```

+1. Update the configuration with whatever respective settings you desire; the defaults inside should allow you to run the server without a problem

 1. Use the task commands to start the server

    Run the Datum server in development mode with dependencies in docker